All analytics data in this guide was generated randomly and might not reflect the data that you will see in the your Dashboard

 Top zero results are indicating queries that didn't return any results.
 There can be several reasons for this:

-- you have relevant products in the catalogue, but the user query is a bit different from what you have in the product data.
+- you have relevant products in the catalog, but the user query is a bit different from what you have in the product data.
 In this case, you can either update product information (perhaps a more descriptive description can help), or use Synonyms to instruct our backend to treat certain words in the same way

 Top filters indicate the filters that are used the most in the search results.
 It can give you ideas on how to re-arrange filters or filter values - e.g. push mostly used filters to the top or re-order filter values.
-This can also indicate filters that are not used by your customers at all, so you can remove them or replace with other filters.
+This can also indicate filters that are not used by your customers at all, so you can remove them or replace them with other filters.